akinmail/isw-payment-sdk-android/README.md

-## Using android sdk to create Blackberry App
+## Using Android SDK to Create Blackberry Application
 To create a Blackberry app using the **runtime for Android**

 1. Create an android app as above using SDK provided for android